An Overview of Midlife Transition & Crisis

 Release the judgments that come from your situation.
 Judgment doesn’t do you any good, in fact, all judgments (good and bad) will only limit your options in how you can move ahead and create more conflict for your path.

 It’s time to take control of your own life and release them.
-Until you release them, they will only drag you thru the jungle and hell and then back again to repeat it all while chasing girls, baboons, booze or anything else that catches their attention.
+Until you release them, they will only drag you through the jungle and hell and then back again to repeat it all while chasing girls, baboons, booze, or anything else that catches their attention.